Featured post

 This (from the Dun Cow, but with added suggestions of placenames) is in 'An Historical Account of the Diocese of Down and Connor' by the Rev. James O'Laverty, v2, 1880.

-Herefordshire gets on the bandwagon
+Herefordshire gets on the mermaid exhibition bandwagon (1837)

 A mermaid admiring Svalbard at sunrise, by Fridtjof Nansen.